Selected Press Coverage:

 – Chuck Todd, Meet the Press ; "Elder caregiving law comes into focus with Edith and Eddie"

 "One of the finest observational documentaries of the year.
-What starts as a sweet and tender portrayal of elderly interracial love transforms into a damning cry against institutionalized elder abuse.
-It's currently long-listed for the Best Short Documentary at this year's Oscars and deserves to win."
+What starts as a sweet and tender portrayal of elderly interracial love transforms into a damning cry against institutionalized elder abuse."

-– Thomas Grimshaw, London Short Film Festival Programme
+– Thomas Grimshaw, London Short Film Festival Programmer

 "The best feature and best short award winners both represent unlikely love stories, each one tender, tragic and ultimately life-affirming.
 Dina and Edith+Eddie are both distinguished by their unforgettable lead characters and their sensitive elicitation of universal truths."